 What You Need to Know About Field Sobriety Tests in California

-All drivers in California should have a basic understanding of what is involved in a field sobriety test.
-A standard field sobriety test consists of three parts:
+Every driver in California should have a fundamental understanding of what a field sobriety test entails.
+A typical field sobriety assessment comprises three segments:

-- One-legged stand.
-In this test, you must balance on one leg for a set amount of time.
+- One-leg stand: During the one-leg stand test, you must balance on one leg for a set amount of time.

 Nystagmus (Involuntary Eye Movements) Has Many Causes

 Nystagmus is a relatively common condition, but its presence can be used against you in a DUI conviction.
-And that’s one more reason why it is better to refuse a field sobriety test in California.
+And that’s one more reason why refusing a standardized field sobriety test in California is better.

 The Physical Portions of a Field Sobriety Test Measure Athletic Ability – and Not Much Else